Mills Act Program

 • Brief description of the improvements completed during the previous 12 months;

-• Copy of all receipts for improvements to verify all costs expended during the previous 12 months.
+• Copy of all receipts and checks (i.e., proof of payment) for improvements to verify all costs expended during the previous 12 months; and,

-Annual reports must be submitted to the Planning Division no later than July 31st each year.
+Annual reports must be submitted to the Planning Division no later than the last business day in July each year.
 Annual reports may be dropped off or submitted to the city’s Planning Division, to the attention of the Historic Preservation Officer.

 The fillable form above is provided for your convenience, and can be downloaded to your desktop (before completing the form).
 If you have any questions about the format or content required for the Annual Report, please contact the planner at the One Stop Permit Center at (909) 798 – 7551 extension 3.